How to be More Financially Secure

 Do not feel deprived when you are not able to buy all those fancy things, get into the trend being donned by your peers.
 Know that you are working on something more important.

-Yes, happiness can be bought because shopping is fun and there is so-called retail therapy, but it doesn't bring long term peace of mind and security and if you weigh the two together you will realize that the latter is more important.
+Yes, happiness can be bought because shopping is fun and there is so-called retail therapy, but it doesn't bring long term peace of mind and security and the latter far outweighs the joy from mindless shopping because of the stress that goes along with it.

 Do not think that just because you are a certain age, you need certain things to feel successful or that society thinks you should have.
 Think that you have the option not to tie yourself in a 30-year house mortgage and installment loans on car and furniture payments.
 Be advertising-proof so you don't start maxing out credit cards through mindless shopping and consumption.